 Baldur's Gate and Baldur's Gate II: Shadows of Amn

 Like Pokémon?
 Love Rick and Morty?
 Does the Pope have lips?
 Is a chicken Catholic?
 At their core, the original Pokémon games were glorious RPGs and Pocket Mortys is about as close as you can get to (legally) playing the classic Pokémon games on your phone.
-(Yeah, Pokémon Go is a thing, but it's just not the same!)

 You get to control Rick, who's just doing science in his garage when Mysterious Rick comes through a portal and challenges him to a Morty battle.
-After, Rick goes through the portal to the Council of Ricks, who confiscate his portal gun.
+Rick then goes through the portal to the Council of Ricks, who confiscate his portal gun.